fex01/servicenow-notes/sn-discovery.md

     - From the Discovery Log tab, select the Pattern Log link
       - Horizontal Discovery Log displays hardware rules tried
     - Identifier entries are tried in order until a complete match is found
-    - If no match is found, a new Cl is created
+    - If no match is found, a new CI is created
     - Identifier Rules are used in order of Priority
     - Hardware Rule
       - Parent Classes and Child Classes